GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/trust-tokens/index.md

 * A **redeemer** website can confirm that a user is not fake by checking if they have tokens from a trusted issuer, and then redeem tokens as necessary.

-Trust tokens are encrypted, so it isn’t possible to identify an individual or connect trusted and untrusted instances to discover user identity.
+Trust tokens are encrypted, so it isn't possible to identify an individual or connect trusted and untrusted instances to discover user identity.

 {% Aside 'caution' %}